Tales from our fabulous honeymoon in Moorea and Bora Bora in the French Polynesia

 We found that the same dining system worked in this island too, but with a slight difference – you have to take a boat transfer every time you leave the hotel.. oh the problems with being on an island!
 They worked brilliantly there and back.

-The Meridien had a turtle sanctuary and every day we feed the little buggers – it was a different experience for me and glad I had the chance to try it and learn something about this interesting conservation project.
+The Le Meridien Bora Bora had a turtle sanctuary and every day we feed the little buggers – it was a different experience for me and glad I had the chance to try it and learn something about this interesting conservation project.

-We promised ourselves we would go back for our 5th anniversary.. only 18 months to go, but who’s counting?
+We promised ourselves we would go back for our 5th anniversary.. but went on the Orient Express train instead.